How to Prevent Alzheimers

 Using N-acetyl cysteine continuously was found to significantly improve memory.

 The study suggests that NAC may be neuroprotective against aluminium-induced cognitive dysfunction and oxidative damage.
+NAC is one of the supplements that helps the body make glutathione.

-High carbohydrate diets and Alzheimer's disease,
+High carbohydrate diets and Alzheimer's disease.

 In Cancer Letters 2006: Molecular mechanisms of aging-associated inflammation.